-There is a very quick and useful tutorial in the User Guide.
+There is a very quick and useful tutorial in the Using API interface.

 5.5.3 I'm interested in integrating my application with dojot.
 How can I do it?

 This should be pretty straightforward.
 There are two ways that your application could be integrated with dojot: